AlexSunNik/refining-motion-code/horse10/README.md

 ```
 AGGREGATED_DATA_PATH: name of the aggregated data pickle file, default is all_horse_data.pkl

+Validation will be conducted every 500 iterations, and the first validation happening at the 0th iteration basically indicates how the pretrained baseline model performs.

 We also release our finetuned model at the 3500th iterations here:
 https://drive.google.com/file/d/1gxsrtzT7HQoaUmHAAbywb5ugFI9XpaTg/view?usp=drive_link

-### 3. Evaluate baseline or our finetuned model
+### 3. Evaluate baseline or finetuned model (Optional)
+Above finetuning script periodically perform validation.

-Perform standalone evaluation of our finetuned/pretrained models.
+However, to perform standalone evaluation of finetuned/pretrained models.
 ```
 python3 eval_pips_horse10.py --horse10_path [HORSE10_DATASET_DIR] --checkpoint_path [CHECKPOINT_TO_EVAL]
 ```